MarkKelly00/tinaRealtor/README.md

 - Search and filter components are ready for MLS data
 - Property detail pages will be added with IDX widgets

-### KVCORE Integration (Coming Soon)
+### Cloze CRM Integration (Coming Soon)
-- Contact forms are ready for KVCORE webhook integration
+- Contact forms are ready for Cloze CRM webhook integration
 - Lead capture functionality prepared for CRM connection
 - Analytics tracking ready for implementation